mahrang/Real-Time-Handwritten-Multi-Digit-Recognition/README.md

 You can then load either "mnist.h5" or "model.h5" in "CMPE 297 Project 1 Code Submitted.py" or "video_test.py" to classify digits in images, videos, or in real-time.

-Sample of digits detected shown below.
+Sample of digits detected are shown below.
 Accuracy decreases as rotation of digits increases.

 ![WX20190502-172401](https://github.com/user-attachments/assets/7b6fd529-dcd7-49a6-a3b9-5e34aa184ee5)
 ![WX20190502-172332](https://github.com/user-attachments/assets/d1bf09bf-f1ba-49dc-ab9d-3906e59b9089)